Chris Pratt on Having Wife Katherine and Son Jack Visit Him on Set

 Earlier this month, Pratt spoke with ET about his now-10-month-old baby girl, and how she gets along with her older brother.

-"Their birthdays are in August, he's gonna be 9 and she'll be a year old," said Pratt.
+"Their birthdays are in August, he's gonna be nine and she'll be a year old," said Pratt.
 "He's really great with her.
 He just loves her.
 He's so gentle and sweet."

 According to Pratt, Jack has just done a "great job" at being kind and considerate of his sister, as she's learning and growing.